Does Proton VPN Work in China in 2026? No, but Read On

 privateinternetaccess.com

-Private Internet Access (PIA) is great for safely browsing in China.
+Private Internet Access (PIA) lets you tweak your connections to safely browse in China.
 It uses the open-source Shadowsocks proxy for obfuscation, which PIA’s email and live chat representatives confirm work in the restrictive country.
-The VPN also provides plenty of user-friendly features and advanced security and privacy settings.

 Bottom Line:

 Private Internet Access is a highly customizable VPN that’s great for China.
-It provides obfuscation through Shadowsocks proxy servers and has many advanced security features.
-It also has a vast server network and great speeds, its apps are intuitive, and all plans have a 30-day money-back guarantee.
+It provides obfuscation through Shadowsocks proxy servers and has features that allow you to optimize your VPN connection for the best performance in China.
+It also has a vast server network, and all plans have a 30-day money-back guarantee.

 Read the full Private Internet Access review